Sermon on the mount

 “The harvest is plentiful, but the workers are few.
 Ask the Lord of the harvest, therefore, to send out workers into His harvest.”
 (Matthew 9:37-38)

-So imagine this; in this life you make it a priority to either share the gospel or to financially support those who do.
-Instead of spending your money on stuff, you use that money to support the spreading of the gospel.
-As a result of your efforts, people come into a relationship with Jesus Christ and at the end of their earthly life, they enter into the kingdom of heaven.
-Those same people, while in heaven, are going to come and find you in heaven.
-They’re going to say “Thank you, because of what you did, I came to the saving knowledge of Jesus Christ.”
-From that time onward, forever and ever, you and they will be the best of friends.
-Those eternal relationships will be to you a greater treasure than anything money could buy in this life.
+As a result of your efforts, people come into a relationship with Jesus Christ and then, at the end of their earthly life, they enter into the kingdom of heaven.
+Those same people, while in heaven, are going to come and find you, in heaven.
+They’re going to say “Thank you, because of what you did, we came to the saving knowledge of Jesus Christ.”

 Verses 22-23